Teoscar Hernández Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 7.53 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 7.45 team ERA ranks last across all MLB pitching staffs.

-- The Athletics surrender the most home runs in baseball (51 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (53 total, 1.7 per game).

-- The Athletics are sending Sears (0-2) to the mound for his sixth start of the season.
-He is 0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched.
+- Rucinski (0-1) takes the mound for the Athletics to make his second start of the season.

-- His most recent appearance was on Thursday against the Los Angeles Angels, when the lefty went 4 1/3 innings, surrendering six earned runs while allowing six hits.
+- His last appearance came on Saturday against the Cincinnati Reds, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up 11 hits.

-- In five games this season, the 27-year-old has put up an ERA of 6.23, with 9.3 strikeouts per nine innings.
-Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.